Zhenyuan-Li/NextJS-and-NestJS/sg-2022-nest/my-car-value/README.md

 - find(): Runs a query and returns a list of entities
 - findOne(): Run a query, returning the first record matching the search criteria.
 - remove(): Remove a record from the DB

+## Creating and saving user data

+### Working flow

+1. Request {email: 'a#a.com', password: 'aaa'}
+2. Validation Pipe <- CreateUserDto (email: string, password: string)
+3. UsersControllers: Defines routes + picks interesting data from incoming request
+4. User Entity: Defines what a user is
+   1. UsersService: Contains our real app logic
+   2. UsersRepository: Created by TypeORM
+5. SQLite DB

+### Error Handling

+Nest has other three types of Controller (HTTP, WebSocket, GRPC).
+BUT WebSocket & GRPC don't know how to handler a NotFoundException